KunkelAlexander/KunkelAlexander.github.io/_posts/2023-09-11-fourierpainter-post.md

 ## Intro
-The visualisation is recreated from a series of excellent explanatory videos on the Fourier transform by the Youtube channel <em>3Blue1Brown</em>.
-As an example, we are going to draw an elephant.<br>
+Discrete Fourier transforms are ubiquitous in image and signal processing.
+They allow the decomposition of a time-dependent signal into a sum of plane waves with constant frequencies.
+Today, we are going to visualise them in a cool neon-look using Python.
+I recommend the the excellent explanatory videos on the Fourier transform by the Youtube channel <em>3Blue1Brown</em> where I first came across this type of visualisation.
 Before diving in, below is a gif showing an animation of our result:
 <img src="{{ site.baseurl }}/assets/img/fourierpainter-python/animation.gif" alt="" class="center">
 You may find the accompanying <a href="https://github.com/KunkelAlexander/fourierpainter-python"> Python code on GitHub </a>.